-Being part of the Coalition is on a voluntary basis and based on a shared commitment to and belief in the guiding mission statement of the Coalition.
-The Coalition’s mission is focused on Europe and as such involves European organisations foremost with a legitimate right to lobby their governments and the European Union (EU).
-However, the Coalition is not able to do this work without closely cooperating with pastoralist networks, experts, partners and organisations working in Eastern Africa, since these actors are able to provide grassroots information and formulate the problems/needs of pastoralism/ists (crucial as inputs for CELEP lobbying cases).
-The Eastern African organisations have the legitimate right to lobby their own governments, the African U and other regional African bodies.
+Being part of the Coalition is on a voluntary basis and based on a shared commitment to and belief in the mission statement of the Coalition.
+The Coalition’s mission is focused on Europe and, as such, involves European member organisations with a legitimate right to lobby their governments and the European Union (EU).
+However, the Coalition is not able to do this work without closely cooperating with partners in the form of pastoralist networks, experts and organisations working in Eastern Africa, since these actors are able to provide grassroots information and formulate the problems/needs of pastoralism/ists (which are crucial as inputs for CELEP lobbying cases).
+The Eastern African organisations have the legitimate right to lobby their own governments, the African Union and other regional African bodies.
 Therefore, the Coalition is based on close cooperation and information sharing between European CELEP members and Eastern African CELEP partners.
-As such, both European and Eastern African organisations are part of and equal partners in CELEP.
+The European and Eastern African organisations are part of and equal partners in CELEP.

 Functioning of the Coalition

 In June 2009, the first meeting of the Coalition was held at the Cordaid office in The Hague, Netherlands.
-The participants of this meeting decided on a ‘light’ structure for their cooperation.
-This is guided by a ‘mission statement’, not so much about the ‘final’ objectives (blueprint), but rather about ‘going the same road’, especially in joint efforts to lobby the European Union.
+The participants of this meeting decided on a light structure for their cooperation.
+This is guided by a mission statement, not so much about the final objectives (in the sense of a blueprint) but rather about “travelling the same road together”, especially in joint efforts to lobby the European Union.

 - Informal organisation with annual general meetings (AGMs)

 - Coordinated by a “core group” for a term of one year, to be reviewed at the AGM

 - Communication between Coalition members and partners mainly by electronic means.

 – in 2010 by Kimmage Development Studies Centre in Dublin, Ireland;